lriobo/ADMeth/README.md

     pip install -e .

-Before starting to use our repository, you will need to download the DL model from Zenodo () and place it in a folder called models (you can change the root in config.yaml).
+Before starting to use our repository, you will need to:

+1- Download and unzip the DL model (heavymodelv1) from Zenodo () and place it in data/models (you can change the root in config.yaml).
+2- Download and unzip the MSE results for normalization (controlsdatasets) from Zenodo () and place it in data/msemetrics (you can change the root in config.yaml).

 ---
 ## 📋 Input data structure

 Our pipeline requires 2 input datasets: cases and controls, which should be placed in 2 different folders.
 These datasets should contain Beta-values matrices, coming from Illumina's Arrays (450k or EPIC) and can be in .tsv, .csv or .txt format.
 The only requirement is that they should include a "CpG" column with annotated probes.
 Missing values can be identified as NaNs or as 0.0 values.
+They should be placed in data/rawdatasets in two separate folders: one for cases and other for controls.

 ---
 ## 🔗 Pipeline steps